An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for their helpful and insightful comments which have improved the paper.
 UD acknowledges the support of STFC studentship (ST/R504725/1).
 The Durham co-authors acknowledge support from STFC (ST/P000541/1).
+The authors thank John Helly and Lydia Heck for help with HPC.
 The ALMA data used in this paper were obtained under programs ADS/JAO.ALMA\#2012.1.00090.S, \#2015.1.01528.S and \#2016.1.00434.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada) and NSC and ASIAA (Taiwan), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO, and NAOJ.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 We extend our gratitude to the staff at UKIRT for their tireless efforts in ensuring the success of the UKIDSS UDS project.
-The authors thank John Helly and Lydia Heck for help with HPC.
 EdC gratefully acknowledges the Australian Research Council as the recipient of a Future Fellowship (project FT150100079).
 JLW acknowledges support from an STFC Ernest Rutherford Fellowship (ST/P004784/1 and ST/P004784/2).
 All the data required for this project is available through the relevant archives.